Middle East respiratory syndrome coronavirus (MERS-CoV) – Oman

 Based on the current situation and available information, WHO encourages all Member States to continue their surveillance for acute respiratory infections and to carefully review any unusual patterns.

-Infection prevention and control measures are critical to prevent the possible spread of MERS-CoV in health care facilities.
-It is not always possible to identify patients with MERS-CoV early because like other respiratory infections, the early symptoms of MERS-CoV are non-specific.
-Therefore, health-care workers should always apply standard precautions consistently with all patients, regardless of their diagnosis.
-Droplet precautions should be added to the standard precautions when providing care to patients with symptoms of acute respiratory infection; contact precautions and eye protection should be added when caring for probable or confirmed cases of MERS-CoV infection; airborne precautions should be applied when performing aerosol generating procedures.
+Infection prevention and control measures are critical to prevent the possible spread of MERS-CoV between people in health care facilities.
+It is not always possible to identify patients with MERS-CoV infection early because like other respiratory infections, the early symptoms of MERS are non-specific.
+Therefore, healthcare workers should always apply standard precautions consistently with all patients, regardless of their diagnosis.
+Droplet precautions should be added to the standard precautions when providing care to patients with symptoms of acute respiratory infection; contact precautions and eye protection should be added when caring for probable or confirmed cases of MERS infection; airborne precautions should be applied when performing aerosol generating procedures.

-Until more is understood about MERS-CoV, people with diabetes, renal failure, chronic lung disease, and immunocompromised persons are considered to be at high risk of severe disease from MERS‐CoV infection.
-Therefore, these people should avoid close contact with animals, particularly camels, when visiting farms, markets, or barn areas where the virus is known to be potentially circulating.
+MERS causes more severe disease in people with underlying chronic medical conditions such as diabetes, renal failure, chronic lung disease, and immunocompromised persons.
+Therefore, these people should avoid close contact with dromedary camels when visiting farms, markets, or barn areas where the virus is known to be potentially circulating.
 General hygiene measures, such as regular hand washing before and after touching animals and avoiding contact with sick animals, should be adhered to.

 Food hygiene practices should be observed.
-People should avoid drinking raw camel milk or camel urine, or eating meat that has not been properly cooked.
+People should avoid drinking raw camel milk or camel urine, and refrain from eating meat that has not been properly cooked.